 The EURASIP Journal on Advances in Signal Processing (JASP) welcomes Special Issues on timely topics related to the field of signal processing at large.
-The objective of Special Issues is to bring together recent and high quality works in a research domain, to promote key advances in signal processing, and to provide overviews of the state-of-the-art in emerging domains, to the general signal processing audience.
+The objective of Special Issues is to bring together recent and high quality works in a research domain, to promote key advances in specific research areas covered by the journal, and to provide overviews of the state-of-the-art in emerging domains.

-EURASIP JASP publishes special issues related to call for papers.
+EURASIP JASP publishes special issues after publication of a call for papers.
 These calls for papers are issued after a special issue proposal has been accepted by the journal.
 All the papers submitted to a call for papers will then undergo a blind review process under the management of the guest editors, before acceptance and publication.
 Research and tutorial papers can be considered, but the tutorial nature of any paper should be clearly presented.

 Proposals for special issues should include the following information:

 a.
 Topic of the special issue.
 Any topic in the scope of EURASIP JASP is appropriate, but special issues should address new areas, or consolidated areas with significant recent progresses.
 The rationale for the special issue topic has to be well motivated, and the timeliness and relevance to the JASP audience has to be clearly presented.
 In addition, objective criteria that show the importance of the proposed topic are welcome, as well as indications about the absence of similar special issues in other journals.